OpolotDaniel/OpolotDaniel.github.io/README.md

 [Paper]({{ site.url }}/papers/Strategic_Diffusion_Network.pdf)

-### On the relationship between p-dominance and stochastic stability in networks
+### On the relationship between p-dominance and stochastic stability in network games

-Evolutionary models with persistent randomness employ stochastic stability as a solution concept to identify more reasonable outcomes in games with multiple equilibria.
-The complexity of computational methods used to identify stochastically stable outcomes and their lack of robustness to the interaction structure limit the applicability of evolutionary selection theories.
-This paper identifies p-dominance and contagion threshold as the properties of strategies and interaction structure respectively that robustly determine stochastically stable outcomes.
-Specifically, we show that p-dominant strategies, which are best responses to any distribution that assigns them a weight of at least p, are stochastically stable in networks with contagion threshold of at least p.
+This paper studies the long-run (stochastic) stability of an evolutionary model with persistent randomness in network games.
+We focus on evolutionary dynamics in symmetric coordination games where players choose the best responses to their opponents' strategies.
+Recent studies find that the network structure determines uniqueness of stochastically stable outcomes in such models.
+We identify the contagion threshold (i.e. a number below which some strategies can spread contagiously across a network) as one of the aggregate network measures that determines the uniqueness of stochastically stable outcomes.
+Specifically, we show that strategies that form a p-best response set (i.e. strategies that are best responses to any distribution that places on them a mass of at least p) are uniquely stochastically stable in networks with a contagion threshold equal to p.
+This result holds for all strongly connected networks with diameter greater or equal to 5.

 [Paper]({{ site.url }}/papers/PDominance_StochasticStability.pdf) // [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3234959)